ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" written in capital letters.
-The letter "R" is colored in green, while the rest of the letters and the underscore are in dark blue.
+The image contains the word "REDUCATE_" written in uppercase letters.
+The letter "R" is in green color, while the rest of the letters "EDUCATE_" are in dark blue.
 The background is white.
+The underscore at the end suggests the possibility of continuation or input.
 ```
 ![Image 1](page15_img1.png)